Stoicx1/todo-cli/readme.md

 **Textual UI not starting:**
 - Run: `pip install textual`
 - Or reinstall: `pip install -r requirements.txt`
-- Fallback: Use Rich UI with `python main.py --ui rich`
+- Fallback: Rich UI has been removed; use the Textual UI.

 **AI chat not working:**
 - Check `.env` file has `OPENAI_API_KEY=your_key_here`